krunalhp/krunalhp/README.md

 **`Software Developer | Tech Enthusiast | Lifelong Learner`**

-Welcome to my GitHub profile!
-I'm Krunal Patel, a passionate software developer with a knack for creating efficient and innovative solutions.
-My journey in the tech world is driven by curiosity and a relentless desire to learn and grow.
+I am an engineer with a deep belief that the universe is the ultimate truth, and we are small in its vastness.
+The improbability of our existence fascinates me, and while I engage with the physical world to learn and grow, I understand its meaninglessness in a larger context.
+For me, true wealth lies in inner peace and satisfaction.
 ---

 ## 🛠️ Technologies & Tools